 We’ve asked CMS to correct this matter, which has so far affected only a few files.
 We strongly believe that it’s in the best interest of the entire workers' compensation industry for the existing zero allocation process to remain unchanged.
 At this point, we’ve been informed by CMS that they have temporarily stopped processing any zero allocations.

-While the industry is still digesting this news and a variety of opinions are being offered, we at ISO Claims Partners strongly contend that this is far from final.
+While the industry is still digesting this news and a variety of opinions are being offered, we strongly contend that this is far from final.
 Rather than simply wave the white flag, we’re challenging CMS and hope that you will join us in our efforts.
 Should you have any questions or would like to get additional information, please contact me directly.